pooja2310/Selenium_Java/ReadMe.txt

 if you're using WebDriverManager.
 The main purpose of WebDriverManager is to automatically download and manage the browser driver binaries for you.
 It eliminates the need to manually download drivers and store them in a specific folder within your project.

-4.Create testng.xml and give there path in pom.xml So that maven will execute tests mentioned in testng.xml.
+4.Create testng.xml and give there path in pom.xml in suiteXmlFile section So that maven will execute tests mentioned in testng.xml.

 5. Add Template in testng.xml